Ellendale’s oldest attraction is the Opera House. Built in 1909, it has a seating capacity of 1,000 patrons.

 North Dakota has more miles of road per capita than any other state – approximately 166 miles of road for every 1,000 people.

-If you wear a hat while dancing in Fargo, you can be jailed.
-In fact, if you even wear a hat to a place where dancing is going on, you are tempting the law.
+You can be jailed if you wear a hat while dancing in Fargo.
+If you even wear a hat to a place where dancing occurs, you are tempting the law.

-On the Lewis and Clark expedition, the men spent the most amount of time in what is now North Dakota.
+On the Lewis and Clark expedition, the men spent the most time in what is now North Dakota.